-These Bylaws were passed by the ESSDA Board on 20.
-April 2009 and changed by the ESSDA Board on 29.
-July 2009 by implementing a motion of the AGM 2009.
+These Bylaws were passed by the ESSDA Board on 20th April 2009 and changed by the ESSDA Board on 29th July 2009 by implementing a motion of the AGM 2009.
+The bylaws are reviewed regularly in line with ESSDA Board decisions and were last updated Monday 1st July 2019

 These Bylaws should be read in conjunction with the ESSDA constitution, and provide the detail by which the constitution can be put into practice.